 stonefish and scorpionfish

 Both look like stones or corals and are very well camouflaged.
-The stonefish has a short and wide upturned mouth which gives it a distinct grumpy appearance and eyes set deeper into the head.
-From the top, it also looks rounded with the head and torso looking top-heavy, and a tail that is often curled slightly to one side.
-The scorpionfish looks more slender and fish-like with a longer snout and a mouth that is angled but not grumpy.
+The stonefish (left) has a short and wide upturned mouth on a flattened face which gives it a distinct grumpy appearance.
+Its eyes are set deeper into the head.
+From the top, it looks more rounded with the head and torso looking top-heavy and a tail that is often curled slightly to one side.
+The scorpionfish (right) looks more like a fish with a slender body, longer snout and a mouth that is angled but not grumpy.

 Surgeonfish and other fish